taijusanagi/2024-eth-denver/README.md

 ### Livepeer

 We have streamlined on-chain game creation and AI video generation with stable diffusion deforum, subsequently uploading it to Livepeer.
 This process facilitates the registration of the content as derivative NFTs.
-These videos are easier to share, which is crucial for attracting more users to join the ecosystem
+These videos are easier to share, which is crucial for attracting more users to join the ecosystem.

 ### The Graph